core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Secret Derivation Parameters ## {#sec-future-cose-algs-sdp}

-The defition of Secret Derivation Parameters in the Common Context (see {{ssec-common-context-dh-params}}) is generalized as follows.
+The definition of Secret Derivation Parameters in the Common Context (see {{ssec-common-context-dh-params}}) is generalized as follows.

 Secret Derivation Parameters is a CBOR array SD_PARAMS including N+1 elements, whose exact structure and value depend on the value of Secret Derivation Algorithm.